DeepBrain-AI/docs/versioned_docs/version-1.5.x/aihuman/web-sdk/aiplayer/basic-features.md

 - AIEventType.AICLIPSET_PLAY_COMPLETED
 - AIEventType.AICLIPSET_PLAY_FAILED //if there is a failure,

 If there are some errors while 'send', the `onAIPlayerErrorV2` will be called with AIError that contains which error has occured.
-When AICLIPSET_PLAY_ERR or AI_SERVER_ERR occur, `stopSpeak()` will be called internally which means the speech queue will be cleared.

 ```javascript
 AI_PLAYER.onAIPlayerEvent = function (aiEvent) {